-In the US, the Patient Satisfaction Score is based on Medicare HCAHPS data.
-The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is a standardized survey of hospital patients in the USA regarding their experiences during a recent inpatient hospital stay (HCAHPS 2023).
-While many hospitals in the US already collected information on patient satisfaction, prior to HCAHPS there was no national standard for collecting or publicly reporting patients' perspectives of care information that would enable valid comparisons to be made across all hospitals.
-The most recent dataset available is the October 2023 edition and is based on surveys form patients discharged in 2022.
-Based on the collected survey data, the CMS reports eleven HCAHPS Star Ratings on Hospital Compare: 10 for the publicly reported HCAHPS measures, as well as an HCAHPS Summary Star Rating.
+In the US, the patient satisfaction score is based on Medicare HCAHPS data.
+The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is a standardized survey of hospital patients in the USA regarding their experiences during a recent inpatient hospital stay (HCAHPS, 2024).
+While many hospitals in the US already collected information on patient satisfaction, prior to HCAHPS, there was no national standard for collecting or publicly reporting patients' perspectives of care information that would enable valid comparisons to be made across all hospitals.
+The most recent dataset available is the October 2024 edition and is based on surveys from patients discharged in 2023.
+Based on the collected survey data, the CMS reports 11 HCAHPS Star Ratings on

+Hospital Compare: 10 for the publicly reported HCAHPS measures, as well as an HCAHPS Summary Star Rating.
 The specific measures are derived from certain items in the HCAHPS survey as shown below:

-HCA HPS Composite Measures Questions
+HCAHPS Composite Measures Questions

-1. Communication with Nurses 1,2,3
+1. Communication with Nurses 1, 2, 3

-2. Communication with Doctors 5,6,7
+2. Communication with Doctors 5, 6, 7

-3. Responsiveness of Hospital Staff 4,11
+3. Responsiveness of Hospital Staff 4, 11

-4. Communication about Medicines 13,14
+4. Communication about Medicines 13, 14

-5. Discharge Information 16,17
+5. Discharge Information 16, 17

-6. Care Transition 20,21,22
+6. Care Transition 20, 21, 22

-HCAHPS Individual Items Questions
+HCAHPS Individual Items Questi Questions

 7. Cleanliness of Hospital Environment 8

 8. Quietness of Hospital Environment 9

-НСА HPS Global Items Questions
+HCAHPS Global Items Questions

-HCA 9.
-HPS Global Items Hospital Rating Questions 18
+9. Hospital Rating 18

+10. Recommend the Hospital 19

-Hospitals had to have at least 100 completed HCAHPS surveys over a given four-quarter period to receive a Star rating.
+Hospitals had to have at least 100 completed HCAHPS surveys over a given four-quarter period to receive a Star Rating.

 The HCAHPS Summary Star Rating is the average of the Star Ratings.
-It is constructed from the Star Ratings from the 6 HCAHPS Composite Measures, a single Star Ratings for the two HCAHPS Individual Items listed above and a single Star Rating for the two HCHAPS Global Items (also listed above).
-The Star Ratings for the HCAHPS Individual Items and HCHAPS Global Items are constructed by calculating the average of the Star Rating for the two individual items contained in these composite measures.
-The resulting 8 Star Ratings are combined into a simple average and rounded using normal rounding rules:
+It is constructed from the Star Ratings from the six HCAHPS Composite Measures, a single Star Rating for the two HCAHPS Individual Items listed above, and a single Star Rating for the two HCAHPS Global Items (also listed above).
+The Star Ratings for the HCAHPS Individual Items and HCAHPS Global Items are constructed by calculating the average of the Star Rating for the two individual items contained in these composite measures.
+The resulting eight Star Ratings are combined into a simple average and rounded using normal rounding rules:

 HCAHPS Summary Star Rating Rounded Star Rating

 ≥1.00 and <1.50 1 Star

 ≥1.50 and <2.50 2 Stars

 ≥2.50 and <3.50 3 Stars

 ≥3.50 and <4.50 4 Stars

 ≥4.50 and ≤5.00 5 Stars

-To avoid the loss of information on the individual measures, the World's Best Hospital Patient Satisfaction Score for US Hospitals is based on the more precise individual measures described above rather than the simple Summary Star Rating.
-This approach also allows for a more precise differentiation of hospitals which are at the upper or lower boundaries of their respective Summary Star Rating category.
+To avoid the loss of information on the individual measures, the World's Best Hospitals patient satisfaction score for US hospitals is based on the more precise individual measures described above rather than the simple Summary Star Rating.
+This approach also allows for a more precise differentiation of hospitals that are at the upper or lower boundaries of their respective Summary Star Rating category.